ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 ```

 Notes:
-- You may assume, for now, that the user inputs the correct type of data (i.e.
+- You may assume, for now, that the user inputs the correct type of data (i.e.,
   that you don't have to check for errors when reading from `std::cin`).
 - It's fun to think that what this program does is really the beginning of how
   interpreted languages (like Python) work.
 Another example is the unix
-  program bc does.
+  program bc.
 Try typing `bc` into the terminal; then type a few math
   expressions (like `4 * 5`), pressing "enter" after each one; type ctrl+d, or
   `quit` when you're done :)